Thursday, June 11, 2020

 I have already discussed how in Never Let Me Go, he examines how people with more education than an ignorant butler might subscribe to a terrible inhuman system.

 In ‘When we were Orphans’ Ishiguro turns the lens away from an imagined representative of the Axis (fascist, inhuman) powers, and on to the British – he shines the spotlight on them and says a big fuck you to them.
 Fuck you, he says to those who imagine themselves to be good in the fight between good and evil.
 Look at the silly games you are playing, see the hubris in how you imagined you would succeed or think you can understand and work this universe.
 You know nothing, your life is a lie and all that you have, you did not achieve, these are the proceeds of a prostituted life in the service of the opium trade and worse, the gains of regular abasement.
-In doing so, Ishiguro not only focuses on British culpability in the opium trade but also bends some plausibility to his will.
+In doing so, Ishiguro focuses on British culpability in the opium trade; at the same time he bends some plausibility to his will.
 I mean, could a memsahib have been kidnapped like that in the colonial era?

 Yet I do not know if my explanation is sufficient.
-I do not know what to make of the enigma that is Sarah, or his mother’s unsavory fate – there is more misogyny in this book than others.
+I do not know what to make of the enigma that is Sarah, or the unsavory fate of Banks's mother – there is more misogyny in this book than others.
 Is that because women tend to be more idealistic and have triggered Mr. Ishiguro’s vengeful angel?

 This is a book that is in parts soothing, engrossing, and infuriating.
 It stays in your head a long time after you are done with it.